So, you got a shiny new CRM for your sales team. Now, how do you get your team to actually use it?

-Sometimes their resistance comes from bad experiences with CRM in the past.
-Sometimes field reps are worried about a drop in their sales if they spend too much time trying to implement or maintain their CRM.
-Sometimes it comes from the natural resistance to change.
+For example, some field reps may worry about a drop in their sales if they spend too much time trying to implement or maintain their CRM.

 The most important way to get your field reps to use CRM is by getting a CRM that works for them.
 A major deterrent for field reps using CRM is being chained to a desk.